Kadle11/kadle11.github.io/index.md

  advised by [Prof. Ada Gavrilovska](https://sites.cc.gatech.edu/home/ada/).
-He is broadly interested in distributed systems with a focus on systems for emerging memory technologies and high-performance computing.
+He is broadly interested in distributed systems with a focus on systems for emerging memory technologies and memory tiering.
 His current work explores the use of memory disaggregation and near-data processing for datacenter workloads (HPDC '25).
 Prior to pursuing his Ph.D., he worked at the GeForce Now team at Nvidia and the Server Performance Group at AMD.